mirekphd/docker-nomachine-desktop/README.md

 - port: 4001 (as defined by EXPOSE in the Dockerfile)
 - user: test
 - password: test
+- protocol: NX
-- (note that all connection details except the IP can be changed in the Dockerfile and pushed to your own Docker Hub)
+- (note that all connection details except the IP can be changed in the Dockerfile)